BuriBuri10/beyond_chats/README.md

 # NOTE: beyond_chats

 ## RedditPsyche
+# To run the executable python script, open the terminal & run: python -m workflows.workflow

 A modular, production-ready application that analyzes Reddit user activity and generates a psychological or behavioral persona based on their posts and comments.
 Built using LangGraph, FastAPI, and integrates LLMs via Groq or other providers.